adwitiyashukla/gridpulse/README.md

 The catch is scale.
 PJM peaks near 165,000 MW and TVA sits around 18,000 MW, so an unscaled loss would let PJM dominate training completely.
 Each region's target is normalised by its own median and interquartile range before training and inverted afterwards.
-Why median and IQR rather than mean and standard deviation is the first story in the next section.
+I use median and IQR rather than mean and standard deviation because a single absurd reading can drag a mean and a standard deviation anywhere, and 40 bad readings in this dataset once did exactly that.

 I also train a second variant that takes the EIA's published forecast as an input feature.
 It is the strongest model in the table, and it is solving an easier problem: